jaanga/jaanga.github.io/outer-space/readme.md

 _Would you like to write about what we are doing?
 Here is some text you can copy and paste to help get you going._

-* Access that is free and easy to gigabytes of data from NASA and other sources that is otherwise highly inaccessible
+* Free and easy access to gigabytes of data from NASA and other sources that is otherwise highly inaccessible
 * Learn from dozens of short, easy JavaScript scripts
 * Pick up dozens of tips and insights for sourcing good info, mashing up data and building demos quickly
 * View NASA's GitHub repository of STL files of satellites in 3D